ayoblt/expense-tracker/README.md

 ## Acknowledgments

-This project was inspired by the need for a simple, terminal-based expense tracker that doesn't require complex setup or external databases.
+This project was inspired [roadmap.sh](https://roadmap.sh/projects/expense-tracker) and also by the need for a simple, terminal-based expense tracker that doesn't require complex setup or external databases.